davibe/PhoneGap-Downloader/README.md

 counterpart](https://github.com/phonegap/phonegap-plugins/tree/master/Android/Downloader) does, with the same API.

 - "Plugins/" contains objc source code of the plugin
+- "Downloader/" contains the project stuff created by PhoneGap project template for the sample project
+- "Downloader.xcodeproj" is the sample project you should be able to open in XCode
 - "www/" contains
     - coffeescript version of the plugin
     - javascript compiled version
     - an example of how it can be used

+Notes on ARC:
+This plugin does not use the new iOS ARC facility.
+It's possible to convert it to ARC with the automatic XCode procedure.
+You will also have to change @property lines.
+Be careful to avoid Reference Cycles since DownloaderTasks retains NSURLConnection and NSURLConnection retains the DownloaderTask as it's delegate.
+One of the @property should be set to weak.

 Installing
 ==========